 Marijuana grow-ops can completely destroy your rental property leaving you with a massive repair bill, and often no insurance coverage.
 Protect yourself from devastating losses before they happen.
 If you have any other questions, you can always contact Square One at 1.855.331.6933 for more information.

-- What happens if I have a tenant who is already growing marijuana in my rental property?
 If you discover that a tenant in one of your properties is growing marijuana without a legally obtained, valid license, your best course of action is to contact your local authorities.
 These professionals will be able to best notify you on what steps to take moving forward and will know the appropriate measures to take in the case of illegal activities being operated in a suite you own.

-- What about legal marijuana growth?
 With laws and cultural perceptions about marijuana changing regularly, it’s quite possible that you’ll encounter a tenant with a valid license to grow the drug for medical purposes.
 If there are concerns about the overall well being of the suite despite everything being legally sound, you do still have options at your disposal.
 According to the BC residential tenancy act, there are protections in place to protect landlords in cases where there are severe breaches of the rental agreement, the property is being put at risk, or there is extraordinary damage being caused to the unit.
 These courses of action may not perfectly suit your needs, however, so you’ll want to explore the act firsthand to better understand your alternatives.

 Here are some links that you may find useful: